As an Amazon Associate we earn from qualifying purchases.

 This is somewhat similar to a shelf bra, which can slightly compress your boobs.
 No, you’re not going to be flat chested, but it will help smooth down the boulders in the boulder-holder.

-- Lift and redistribute
+1. Lift and redistribute

 Minimizer bras provide the required lift you expect from a bra.
 In addition, the cup design redistributes your breasts, so they have a little more room to spread out.
-That way, the annoying bunching which happens to button-up shirts doesn’t happen. - Flatten, but not flat
+That way, the annoying bunching which happens to button-up shirts doesn’t happen.

 For those who think minimizer bras squish the fun bags against your chest, you’re half right.
 Minimizer bras are made to pull your breasts closer to your chest.
 They do this by providing larger cups and more surface area for your breasts, so they don’t stick out so far.
 They hold your breasts tight.
-This works similar to sports bras, minus the uni-boob that is often associated with sports bras. - All over padding
+This works similar to sports bras, minus the uni-boob that is often associated with sports bras.

 Minimizer bras have thin padding over the whole cup, instead of just being at the bottom.
 It’s unlike the padding found in other types of bras, that are intended to push your boobs towards the center of your chest.
 The padding in minimizer bras helps flatten the surface of your breasts and makes them look a little sleeker.
 The padding doesn’t add any additional size to your boobs, either.
 You still get to have the padding which stops the nipples from sticking out on a cold day but without the gap in your shirt causing the cold draft.

-Why are Minimizer Bras Useful?
+Minimizer Bras Benefits

 So, are minimizer bras only helpful when you want your clothes to fit better?
 No. Actually, there are a few benefits to consider when deciding to spring for a minimizer bra.